Hearty Veggie Stew

 Please meet my new favorite pantry staple: the soy curls!

-A magical ingredient with meaty texture and neutral flavor so it can absorb any flavor you’d like to give it.
+A magical ingredient (dehydrated whole non-gmo soy beans) with meaty texture and neutral flavor so it can absorb any flavor you’d like to give it.
 A clean protein substitute in any chicken or meat dish without any of the cruelty.
 The future is here you guys!
-But we already knew that since this jackfruit stew right ?!
+But we already knew that since this jackfruit stew landed on the internet, right ?!

 - Sautee aromatics with vegetables and spices: onion, carrot, celery, bell peppers and mushrooms, lots of paprika, bay leaves and potatoes.

-- Mix in the rehydrated soy curls and veggie stock and simmer everything together until hearty and tender.
-Add fresh tomatoes and herbs and thicken with ground flax before serving with crusty bread.
+- Mix in the rehydrated soy curls and veggie stock and cook everything together until hearty and tender.
+Add fresh tomatoes and herbs and thicken the stew to your liking with ground flax before serving with crusty bread.
 Follow the recipe below for full ingredients list and instructions.

 - 8 oz soy curls non-GMO